worldbank/gld/Support/B - Country Survey Details/IND/EUS/Linking IDs in 1999 data.md

 replace hhold_help = "18" if hhold_help== "38" &  State=="32" & Stratum == "10" & inlist(sub_round, "2", "4")
 replace hhold_help = "20" if hhold_help== "40" &  State=="32" & Stratum == "10" & inlist(sub_round, "2", "4")
 ```
+To check whether the code results in correct matches, we check if the individual age information in Block 5 are consistent with those in Block 4, and found perfect matches.